 Within this space, we have agreed to disagree.
 This means that you are welcome to say what you believe and explain why you believe it.
 You are also welcome to respectfully ask others about their views.
 This is NOT an appropriate place, however, to try to debate those areas of disagreement or push other community members to change their views, even if you believe their views are very wrong.

 If you wish to debate an issue in more depth, you have several options.
 You could ask other individuals to join you in a private message for the debate; you could invite people to a space outside of the Q Christian Fellowship community—such as a Facebook group or blog—for the debate; or you could (in rare cases) request that a special forum be created on this site that allows for the debate to take place.

 Except where otherwise noted, debates are not allowed in our forums.
-If debates or arguments break out in non-debate forums, the discussion may be locked or removed by the moderating team without warning, and repeat offenders’ accounts may be banned.
+If debates or arguments break out, the discussion may be locked or removed by the moderating team without warning, and repeat offenders’ accounts may be banned.

-Given the inflammatory nature of political news at this time, we currently ask that community members not post content related to partisan politics, particularly in cases where it may prove controversial.
+Given the inflammatory nature of political news at this time, we currently ask that community members not post content related to partisan politics, apart from politics directly related to LGBTQ+ rights, particularly in cases where it may prove controversial.